 Complaints to the BBC:

-Ofcom is the independent regulator and competition authority for the UK communications industries.
-It operates a Broadcasting Code, the latest version of which can be read here.
+OFCOM is the independent regulator and competition authority for the UK communications industries.
+It operates a Broadcasting Code, the latest version of which can be found here.

 Under the terms of the 2016 Royal Charter and Agreement, OFCOM has regulatory responsibility for BBC content standards including, for the first time, for the accuracy and impartiality of news, and the impartiality of any programme covering politically controversial issues or current public policy.